Stylish countryside hotels & pubs for cosy getaways in the West Country & Cotswolds

 HOLM, Somerset

 HOLM, which is housed in a former bank in the pretty village of South Petherton, has long been one of my favourite restaurants – and now it has seven beautiful bedrooms that make it perfect for a restorative minibreak.
-The decor throughout is minimalist yet cosy, with layers of texture from exposed lime-plaster walls, jute rugs and soft linen throws, plus a considered mix of vintage mid-century modern and bespoke wooden furniture.
+The decor throughout is minimalist yet cosy, with layers of texture from lime-plaster walls, jute rugs and soft linen throws, plus a considered mix of vintage mid-century modern and bespoke wooden furniture.
 Contemporary art and handcrafted pieces by local makers are dotted here and there, and several of the rooms feature freestanding in-room tubs; there are family- and dog-friendly options, too.
 As for the food, it’s delicious – seasonal, locally sourced and inspired by HOLM’s stunning surroundings, with a choice of tasting menus and à la carte dishes served up at comfy fireside tables in the informal dining room or in front of the open kitchen at the intimate ‘chef’s counter’.

 Book a stay at HOLM here.
 Rates start at £179 per room per night on a B&B basis; there are also various packages which include dinner.